Undeciphered writing systems: Oceanian scripts

-Related concepts: texts that are not writing systems
+Non writing systems

-One very similar concept is that of false writing systems, which appear to be writing but are not.
-False writing cannot be deciphered because it has no semantic meaning.
-These particularly include asemic writing created for artistic purposes.
-One prominent example is the Codex Seraphinianus.
+False writing systems are glyphs that appear to be writing but are not.
+False writing cannot be deciphered because it has no stable semantic meaning.
+This includes many forms of asemic writing created for artistic purposes.
+A prominent example is the Codex Seraphinianus.

-Another similar concept is that of undeciphered cryptograms, or cipher messages.
-These are not writing systems per se, but a disguised form of another text.
-Of course any cryptogram is intended to be undecipherable by anyone except the intended recipient so vast numbers of these exist, but a few examples have become famous and are listed in list of ciphertexts.
+Another related concept is that of undeciphered cryptograms or cipher messages.
+These are not writing systems per se, but enciphered forms of texts written in known systems.
+Some have become famous and are listed in list of ciphertexts.